mickfuzz/phd4/_archive/2022-9-1-Introduction.md

       - Game playing and making communities
       - Games as funds of knowledge in
     - Visual methods in game making
-      - Maps of learning - From Gee, the process of borrowing from game design guidance on letting learner's chart their progress/ journey
+      - Maps of learning - From Gee, the process of borrowing from game design guidance on letting learner's chart their prbarriers areas of contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?ogress/ journey
     - Terminology
       - Code playgrounds